2006 Blaenau Gwent by-elections: Candidates

 Maggie Jones, the Labour candidate who had been defeated by Law at the 2005 general election, was not able to stand, because she had been elevated to the House of Lords.
 There had been speculation about an independent candidate running with the backing of the Conservatives, Liberal Democrats and Plaid Cymru, but all three parties decided to contest the election.

 It had been reported that prior to Law's death that the Labour Party had decided against selecting their candidate for the next general election with an all-women shortlist.
 It was the use of such a shortlist for the 2005 general election that led to Law standing as an independent.
 Labour instead left the selection to the local party.
 The Labour candidate, Owen Smith, was chosen on 8 May.
 He was a former special adviser and BBC producer who worked for a pharmaceutical company.
 After losing this by-election, Smith went on to become MP for Pontypridd at the 2010 general election, and in 2016 launched an unsuccessful campaign to lead the Labour party, remaining in Parliament until the 2019 general election.

 The Liberal Democrat candidate was Amy Kitcher.
 The Conservatives stood Margrit Williams, who worked for Sir Malcolm Rifkind.
 Dai Davies, Peter Law's former agent, stood as an independent with the support of the Blaenau Gwent People's Voice Group.

 Despite contesting both the previous Assembly and Parliamentary elections, the United Kingdom Independence Party decided not to stand a candidate, instead calling for a vote for the Blaenau Gwent People's Voice Group - even though the Group does not support withdrawal from the European Union, nor the abolition of the Welsh Assembly, key UKIP policies.

 The Conservative fifth place was their worst position in a UK mainland by-election since at least 1945.

 Result

+Previous result

+The 2005 general election result, in the election for the Parliamentary seat, was a gain for Peter Law as an independent candidate.